Classroom experience, characteristics and outcome: multidimensional educational goals and the views of students and teachers (PISA-Ceco)

 Project management @ University of Regensburg: Prof. Dr. Stefan Krauss➚

 In addition to imparting knowledge and cognitive skills, school education also aims to develop and form positive school and subject-related attitudes, values and motivational orientations.
 The consideration of multidimensional educational goals is one of the central challenges in everyday school life, since the pursuit of different learning goals can influence or compete with each other in the classroom.
-However, in theory, the changeover to competence-oriented curricula allows a clearer focus on multidimensional educational goals and brings them more into the focus of teachers' professional perception.
-This is the starting point of the project Ceco, which examines the connection between the professional competence of teachers, the implementation of competence-oriented teaching and the achievement of multiple educational goals in mathematics and sciences.
+However, in theory, the changeover to standard-oriented curricula allows a clearer focus on multidimensional educational goals and brings them more into the focus of teachers' professional perception.
+This is the starting point of the project PISA-Ceco, which examines the connection between the professional competence of teachers, the implementation of standard-oriented teaching and the achievement of multiple educational goals in mathematics and sciences.

 The aim of the project is to describe the extent to which multidimensional educational goals for teachers play a role in instruction planning, and what effects they have on standard-oriented teaching in mathematics and science.
 The project intends to oppose the teacher‘s intention and the students perception of teaching.
 In addition, PISA-Ceco enables a comparison of distal teaching perceptions, which were collected in PISA-2022, and proximal teaching perceptions, which were collected in the classroom, in connection with motivational and effective educational goals.